nklier38/ONT_MinION_Notch_DE/README.md

 R SCRIPTS

 DESeqRun.R: runner script for DESeq2.
-Includes loading data, normalizing data, and outputting data as a csv.

-edgerRunner.R: Runner script for edgeR.
-Includes loading data and outputting data as a csv.
+Includes loading data, normalizing data, and outputting data as a csv. edgerRunner.R: Runner script for edgeR.
+Includes loading data and outputting data as a csv. genHistograms.R: used to generate histograms for length and proportions of mapped reads. scatter.R: used to generate a smoothened scatterplot to correlate gene length with read coverage.

 BASH SCRIPTS